Tezos-India/TezAsia-2k23/695650-U2Q38ZH2/backend/README.md

 ```

 - To get a user, send a GET request to `http://localhost:5000/user/<wallet_address>`, replacing `<wallet_address>` with the wallet address of the user.

+## Conclusion

+ Feel free to contribute and reach out with any questions or suggestions.
+Happy coding!

 ---